8 tips + templates for effective whiteboarding sessions

 3. Prepare your board

 A blank canvas can be overwhelming.
 Set up your board ahead of time so attendees can see how they will participate and how you will organize information.
 For example, you can create zones or columns for different types of work or add initial ideas on digital sticky notes to jumpstart people's creativity.

-Get started fast with free whiteboard templates in Aha!
-Create.
+Get started fast with whiteboard templates in Aha!
+Notebooks.
 Try it now.

 4. Welcome participants